2024 Lebanon war: Hezbollah strikes

 Two drones targeted Bat Yam in central Israel, one of which was shot down and the other hit an open area.

 Hezbollah said that it launched surface-to-air missiles targeting an IDF helicopter flying above Beit Hillel claiming that it forced it to retreat.
 Approximately 25 rockets and two drones were launched from Lebanon towards Israel.

 Hezbollah launched more than a dozen of strikes on Israeli targets.
 Hezbollah claimed to have killed or wounded a group of Israeli soldiers in the vicinity of Maroun al-Ras by detonating two explosive devices.

 Hezbollah fired ten rockets at the Lower Galilee, causing no casualties.

 Hezbollah claimed that it detonated a Sejil bomb at IDF forces in Yaroun, causing casualties.
 It also claimed to have launched a missile against a Merkava tank in Netu'a, while a rocket salvo targeted Israeli troops in Al-Thaghra in the outskirts of Odaisseh.

 Hezbollah fired 100 Katyusha rockets, six Falaq rockets and mortars at Metula.
 Hezbollah said that it targeted Safed and Kafr Giladi using rockets.

 According to Hezbollah, six IDF infiltration attempts into southern Lebanon were repelled by its forces.

 Casualties

 Two Belgian journalists were wounded in Beirut.
 A US resident was killed in an Israeli airstrike in Lebanon.

 The IDF announced the death of two soldiers killed in combat.
 Hezbollah stated that it had killed 17 IDF soldiers on 3 October.

 The World Health Organization said that 28 health care workers were killed in Lebanon over the past 24 hours.
-Lebanese Health Minister Firass Abiad said that 40 paramedics and firefighters including emergency personnel from organisations affiliated with Hezbollah were killed in Lebanon in three days.
+Lebanese Health Minister Firass Abiad said that 40 paramedics and firefighters including emergency personnel from organizations affiliated with Hezbollah were killed in Lebanon in three days.